BioNomad/tuftsTutorials/docs/stats/fisher-test.md

 Male   44  10
 ```

-Before we continue, note that the first columns is not losing patients to follow up!
-If we want to test for the event
-of **losing** patients to follow up we need to put the "Yes", or Patients lost to follow up, column first.
+Before we continue, we need to make this table match the contingency table above.
+With the rows being the event and the columns being the group:

 ```R
 # Reorder so that we are assessing the odds ratio of losing patients to follow up